noaione/yuusha-shoukan-ln/sources/v02/chapter5.md

 anger, there is no other path for Symphonia Kingdom but destruction.

 “Let me tell you the real issue here.
 There's only one thing I'm telling you to do.
-To make a “clear and sincere apology to the otherworlder, Miyama Kaito, in a public venue”, do you understand what I mean?”
+To make a ‘clear and sincere apology to the otherworlder, Miyama Kaito, in a public venue’, do you understand what I mean?”

 [Y-Yes...
 H-However, that is...]